Lifting low-dimensional local systems: Lifting representations of cyclotomic profinite groups

 \begin{proof} We show the first statement of the theorem.
 The second then follows from Lemma \ref{ablift}.
-Let $\mathcal{T}$ be a $1$-cyclotomic module of depth $d$, relatively to $k$ and $G$.
-We may replace $G_0$ by its intersection with the kernel of the character $G \lra k^\times$ associated to $\mathcal{T}\{1\}$ (which has index prime-to-$p$ as well).
-We can thus assume that $\mathcal{T}\{1\} \simeq k$ has the trivial $G_0$-action.
-The Yoneda extension corresponds to a cohomology class $\mathcal{E}\in H^1(G_0,\mathrm{Hom}(B,A))$.
-Fixing two respective $G_0$-basis $Y$ and $X$ of $A$ and $B$, we have a $G_0$-equivariant isomorphism through which the class $\mathcal{E}$ is given by an element of $H^1(G_0,k^{X\times Y})$.
+Let $\W_{1+e}(1)$ be a $(1,e)$-cyclotomic module, relatively to $k$ and $G$.
+We may replace $G_0$ by its intersection with the kernel of the character $G \lra k^\times$ giving the action of $G$ on $\W_{1}(k)(1)$, which has index prime-to-$p$ as well.
+We can thus assume that $\W_{1}(k)(1) \simeq k$ has the trivial $G_0$-action.
+The Yoneda extension corresponds to a cohomology class Fixing two respective $G_0$-bases $Y$ and $X$ of $A$ and $B$, we have a $G_0$-equivariant isomorphism through which the class $\mathcal{E}$ is given by an element of $H^1(G_0,k^{X\times Y})$.
 The $G_0$-set $X\times Y$ decomposes as a disjoint union of $G_0$-orbits, where all $G_i$'s are open in $G_0$.
-Shapiro's lemma yields an isomorphism Deciphering the definition of $(1,d)$-smoothness and the comparison lemma \ref{extcoh}, we get a surjection for all $i \in \mathcal I$.
+Shapiro's lemma yields an isomorphism Deciphering the definition of a $(1,e)$-cyclotomic pair and the comparison lemma \ref{extcoh}, we get a surjection that is to say, for all $i \in \mathcal I$.
 Hence, the natural map is surjective.
-As a consequence, $V$ fits into a commutative diagram of $(\W_{d+1}(k),G_0)$-modules
+As a consequence, $V_1$ fits into a commutative diagram of $(\W_{e+1}(k),G_0)$-modules